BRGS A2DR2

 Description of our model and application areas

-The IL2rgTm1 mutation called γc is a KO mutation of the gene encoding the gamma c chain common to (among others) interleukins (IL-2, IL-4, IL-7, IL-9 and IL-15).
-This gene is required for the differentiation and function of many haematopoietic cells with a complete impact on the development of Natural Killer (NK) cells.
+The Il2rgtm1 mutation is a knockout of the gene encoding the gamma c chain, shared by several interleukins (IL-2, IL-4, IL-7, IL-9, and IL-15).
+This gene is essential for the differentiation and proper functioning of many immune system cells, including natural killer (NK) cells.

 Main application and research fields